This is the story of a Remodeling a Bungalow in Lauraville, Baltimore. Homeowners AJ & Kenneth graciously shared the details. Enjoy. ~jb

 At the stair landing upstairs, AJ and Kenneth removed the doorway to the right and sheetrocked over it.
-A partition wall that split the two bedrooms was also removed.
-A new partition was built; the door with door casing and trim was salvaged and later transplanted in it.
+They removed a partition wall that split the two bedrooms.
+A new partition was built.
+They salvaged the door with door casing and trim and later transplanted them.
 A once small secondary bedroom was converted to a master bath, complete with sitting and storage areas.

 This configuration in essence turns the second floor into a sweet master suite.
 Refinished heartwood pine floors, barely touched through the years, run from the newly created bath into a comfortable area for sleeping.